Admission Requirements for the String Instruments Division

 The applicant is required to arrange accompaniment for the exam

-1. Two contrasting movements from a Suite or Sonata by JS Bach or a Sonata of the Baroque era written by another composer.
+1. Two movements from a suite, sonata or partita by J.S.
+Bach, or two movements from a sonata from the Baroque era by another composer

 Harp